/

 Faster than people expect, but still not premium-fiber clean

 Cox is not stuck in a low-speed past.
-The current speed range is respectable, and for plenty of homes the service can be perfectly workable for streaming, general browsing, video calls, work-from-home basics, and a fair amount of gaming.
+Its current speed range is respectable, and for many homes the service can be perfectly workable for streaming, browsing, video calls, work-from-home basics, and everyday gaming.

-The reason the score still sits in the low 7s instead of climbing higher is that the product does not fully escape cable trade-offs.
-Strong download numbers help, but they do not erase the data-cap problem or turn the service into a symmetrical fiber rival.
+The reason the score still sits in the low 7s is that Cox does not fully escape cable trade-offs.
+Strong download numbers help, but they do not erase the data-allowance issue or turn the service into a symmetrical fiber rival.

 Top Speed Up to 2 Gbps